DrEmpiricism/ConvertTo-PfW/README.md

 - Exports the new Windows 10 Pro for Workstations WIM and EI.CFG to the user's desktop or the specified SavePath.

 # How is the executable version different from the script version?
-- The executable uses C# code, which utilizes the WimGapi.dll, to natively access the WIM file's handle where it can access the XMDocument metadata.
-This metadata is then retrieved and set using a PowerShell function wrapper.
+- The executable uses C# code, utilizing the WimGapi.dll and a safe-handle class, to natively access the WIM file's handle where it can access and retrieve the XML metadata of the image.
+This metadata's XMDocument representation is then edited and adjusted using a PowerShell function wrapper.
-- Simply drag and drop a WIM file or ISO onto the .EXE to begin the conversion process.
+- It supports drag and drop of a WIM file or an ISO file onto the .EXE, which will automatically begin the conversion process.

 # Requirements
-- Windows 10 Home Fall Creator's Update ISO media or Install.WIM (All-in-One or Single-Index), that contains Windows 10 Home (Core).
+- Windows 10 Home RS3-RS4 ISO media, or an install.wim (All-in-One or Single-Index) that contains Windows 10 Home (Core).